About

 Despite the professional jealousy, when George died unexpectedly of a brain tumor in 1937, Oscar pledged to keep

-his music alive.
 He played Gershwin compositions

 in concert halls across America, becoming the highest paid and most popular pianist in the country.